MicrosoftDocs/appcenter-docs/docs/dashboard/webhooks/index.md

 - Crashes: when a crash group is created
 - Distribute: when a new version is released

-App Center sends an HTTP `POST` payload to the webhook's specified URL.
+App Center will send an HTTP POST payload to the webhook's specified URL.
 Webhooks are configured at the app level under the **Settings** page of your specified app.
-Users must have manager or developer permissions in the app to be able to create and configure the webhooks.
-We currently support webhooks for [Slack](https://slack.com) and [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software).
+Users must have have manager or developer permissions in the app to be able to create and configure the webhooks.
+We currently only support webhooks for [Slack](https://slack.com) and [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software).
+To post to other platforms, you may write an [Azure function](https://docs.microsoft.com/azure/azure-functions/) that translates the way we `POST` to fit the requirements of the platform.

 ## Getting Started